Interested? See

 Please see the current list of holders of the UK UIAA/ICAR/ISMM Diploma in Mountain Medicine.

-If you are a holder of the UK Diploma in Mountain Medicine and would like to update your details on the list above, please request an update to the diploma holder list.
+If you are a holder of the UK Diploma in Mountain Medicine and would like to update your details on the list above, please email the Mountain Medicine Team.

 Academic expertise